 Carolina-style slaw is a type of coleslaw traditional in the southeastern United States.
 Today’s Carolina slaw, soured with vinegar, is a re-creation of the slaws of yesteryear, which must have been fermented—soured via bacterial action—because that was how one kept cabbage.

 The big benefit, besides taste and texture, is that the fermentation process makes everything easier to digest—both the cabbage and whatever it’s accompanying.

 Hot sauce made with fermented peppers has more depth than hot sauces that are made with fresh peppers.
 Lacto-fermented peppers are not hands-on or work-intensive, but they do take some time to age.
 The author of the recipes lets their peppers ferment for about 4 months, but many let them ferment for only weeks.

 22. Fermented Pico de Gallo Salsa

-All that’s required for this salsa recipe is tomatoes, onion, cilantro, lime juice and sea salt.
+All that’s required for this salsa recipe is tomatoes, onion, cilantro, lime juice, and sea salt.
 The ingredients sit in a jar for two days in the pantry.
 After 48 hours you’ll have fermented salsa that you can use for dipping or to serve with grilled meats, eggs, vegetables, etc. Yum!

 23. Fermented Beets & Cabbage

 Looking for a fermented beet recipe?
-This fermented beets and cabbage mixture uses a combination of raw beetroot, cabbage (white or red), apple, ginger and garlic.
-This versatile and delicious sauerkraut can be tossed through salads and piled on top of your avocado toasts or even served along roasted meats and fish.
+This fermented beets and cabbage mixture uses a combination of raw beetroot, cabbage (white or red), apple, ginger, and garlic.
+This versatile and delicious sauerkraut can be tossed through salads and piled on top of your avocado toasts or even served along with roasted meats and fish.